hyperhydrosis treatment

 Week 0: Consult and create your treatment plan

-Month 1: Follow-up to check results and adjust if needed
+Month 1: Follow-up appointment to review response and adjust treatment if required

 Monthly: Regular reviews to maintain results